amommendes/closeness/README.md

-## Closeness Centrality of a Vertex
+## Closeness Centrality of a Graph

 The aim of this code is implement a simples algorithm to extract a metric called "closeness centrality" from a social network graph.